The Bellhousing Dial-In Procedure Is Vital

 1. Remove the bellhousing from the motor and remove all original bellhousing dowel pins.
 Once you’ve removed the old dowel pins, make sure the bores are clean and smooth.

 2. One side of the new dowel pin has a slot; this side goes out toward the transmission while the other side is inserted into the engine block.
 The dowel pin has a high side and a low side.
 To find the high side, place the pin on a table with the slot facing up and down.
-Put pressure on the top, center of the pin and one side should come completely off the table.
+Put pressure on the pin's top and center, and one side should come completely off the table.
 If it’s not the slot side, turn the pin 180º, if it is, you’ve found the high side.

 4. Install the second dowel pin parallel to the first.

-5. After the new dowel pins are installed and oriented correctly, re-attach the bellhousing and set up the dial indicator once again.
+5. After the new dowel pins are installed and correctly oriented, re-attach the bellhousing and set up the dial indicator again.
 Re-measure the alignment as you did the first time, and verify the measurements are within specification.

 If not, the dowel pins may need to be rotated slightly to bring the numbers into spec.
 Repeat until the bellhousing meets the .005” requirement.